qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 .........

-The :guilabel:`Variables` lists all the variables available at the composition's level (which includes all global and project's variables).
+The :guilabel:`Variables` lists all the variables available at the layout's level (which includes all global and project's variables).

-It also allows the user to manage composition-level variables.
+It also allows the user to manage layout-level variables.
 Click the
 |signPlus| button to add a new custom composition-level variable.
 Likewise,
-select a custom composition-level variable from the list and click the
+select a custom layout-level variable from the list and click the
 |signMinus| button to remove it.

-More information on variables usage in the General Tools :ref:`general_tools_variables` section.
+More information on variables usage in the :ref:`General Tools <general_tools_variables>` section.

 .. _figure_composition_variables: